xSke/mechs.team/docs/player-pages/former-exchanged/torus-mcghee.md

 In Lore, Torus is a modified blattlebot who is always looking out for the team.
 Even after being transferred to the Garages, Torus holds a strong care for the Mechanics and their new team alike.
-After being shadowed, Torus became more of a mascot to the the team.
+After being shadowed, Torus became more of a mascot to the team.

 In Strategy, Torus was a pitcher who was shadowed during the Season 15 Elections.